quiffman/seiscomp3/src/sed/apps/scvsmag/descriptions/VS.rst

 Although the codes were effectively re-written, the basic architecture used in the original Earthworm-based implementation is used in SeisComp3.
-The SeisComp3 modules scautopick, scautoloc, and scevent replace the Earthworm Binder modules for providing location estimates.
-Two new VS-specific modules were developed to continuously calculate envelope amplitudes and to calculate and update VS magnitudes (MVS) once an SeisComP3 origin is available.
+The SeisComp3 modules scautopick, scautoloc, and scevent replace the Earthworm Binder module for providing location estimates.
+Two new VS-specific modules were developed to continuously calculate envelope amplitudes and to calculate and update VS magnitudes (MVS) once a SeisComP3 origin is available.

 - :ref:`scenvelope`
 - :ref:`scvsmag`

-MVS is calculated and updated (with updates attached to the preferred origin) each second for 45 seconds (unless configured differently) after it is first invoked by the availability of a new SeisComp3 event.
+MVS is calculated and updated (with updates attached to the preferred origin) each second for 30 seconds (unless configured differently) after it is first invoked by the availability of a new SeisComp3 event.
 If configured, Ml can also be calculated for these events.

-An additional module, :ref:`scvsmlog`, creates log output and mails solutions once a new event is fully processed.
+An additional module, :ref:`scvsmaglog`, creates log output and mails solutions once a new event is fully processed.
+It also provides an interface to send alerts in real-time.

-Configuring and optimizing VS in SeisComP3 EEW
+Configuring and optimizing VS(S3) for EEW
 ----------------------------------------------

-The performance of VS-in-SC3 is strongly dependent on: 1) the quality and density of the seismic network; 2) the configuration of the general SeisComp3 system. scautoloc requires at least 6 triggers to create an origin.
+The performance of VS(SC3) is strongly dependent on: 1) the quality and density of the seismic network; 2) the configuration of the general SeisComp3 system. scautoloc requires at least 6 triggers to create an origin.
 Given the network geometry, maps of when VS estimates would be first available (indicative of the size of the blind zone as a function of earthquake location relative to stations) can be generated for regions where EEW is of interest.
-SeisComp3 VS uses scautoloc, which was not built for EEW, so an additional delay of some seconds is required for origin processing.
+VS(SC3) uses scautoloc, which was not built for EEW, so an additional delay of at most a few seconds is required for origin processing.
 VS magnitudes (MVS) can be expected within 1-2 seconds after a SeisComp3 origin is available.
 In the densest part of the Swiss network, SeisComp3 origins are available within 10-15 seconds after origin time; MVS is typically available 1-2 seconds